-MPIRG - The Minnesota Public Interest Research Group is a statewide, student-run non-profit organization that works toward change in areas of social justice, environmental preservation, corporate accountability, and good government.
+MacPIRG - The Macalester College Public Interest Research Group is part of a statewide, student-run non-profit organization that works toward change in areas of social justice, environmental preservation, corporate accountability, and good government.
 Recent efforts have included organizing Campus Wars, an energy-saving competition between several Minnesota colleges.

 MULCH - Macalester Urban Land and Community Health is a group dedicated to caring for the organic community garden, getting dirty and spreading the word about sustainable agriculture. macalester.edu/mulch

 Sustainability Advisory Committee - The mission of the Sustainability Advisory Committee is to oversee the implementation of the American College and University Presidents Climate Commitment and the Talloires Declaration.
 The committee will also recommend policies and practices which best reflect College’s commitment to an environmentally sustainable world and will function as a conduit for information exchange about campus sustainability initiatives.

 Sustainability Office – The Sustainability Office is always working on new initiatives from student projects to achieving carbon neutrality.
 Check them out for great resources or ideas.

 Sustainability Student Workers – These student worker positions are focused specifically on sustainability and are scattered throughout 12 different departments on campus.
 Or, you can work with your current supervisor to change some of your duties to involve sustainability for your department.